esbach/CurveTransect/README.md

 ```

 here we use the function ***objectXY*** so spatially locate each animal. this function relies on the following inputs:
-- transectXY: a two column data-matrix containing the transect's spatial coordinates
+- **transectXY**: a two column data-matrix containing the transect's spatial coordinates
-- detections: a data-frame with colums 'meter,' 'distance,' and 'angle'
+- **detections**: a data-frame with colums 'meter,' 'distance,' and 'angle'
-- buffer: the number of meters betore and after the observer's location used to make bearing on the transect
+- **buffer**: the number of meters betore and after the observer's location used to make bearing on the transect
 ```
 animals = objectXY(transect=transectXY, detections=ds, buffer=5)
 ```